Tips And Trends To Getting The Best Lighting Plan For Your HOME

 4. Efficiency - how much energy is used to create the light - and how much of the light created actually leaves the fitting and enters the room.

-Trend 2 - Hiding or concealing Light in anything and everything at HOME
+technology Trend 2 - Hiding or concealing Light in anything and everything

 The opportunities here are endless, and as the technology advances, they become more and more efficient, using less power and materials to create great results.

-Trend 3 - NO MORE RECESSED LIGHTING, means fewer holes in your ceiling at HOME
+design Trend 3 - No penetrations in your ceiling

-With focus being placed on the thermal performance of the building envelope (sometimes known as "Passive Home Design"), moving away from recessed lighting is the next obvious step.
+No more recessed lighting, means fewer holes in your ceiling, less loss of air and heat and overall a more sustainable home.
+With greater focus being placed on the thermal performance of the building envelope (sometimes known as "Passive Home Design"), moving away from recessed lighting is the next obvious step.
+You can read more in our blog about lighting Passive Homes.

-Also, we usually end up with fewer lights going into a room when we move away from recessing downlights - the savings just keep rolling on with this trend, no wonder it's more and more popular!
+When we avoid downlights, we usually end up with fewer light fittings going into a room - the savings just keep rolling on with this trend, no wonder it's more and more popular!

-Trend 4 - Layering your LIGHT to create different moods & clever automated lighting controls for your HOME
+design Trend 4 - Layering your LIGHT to create different moods

-The world of lighting control has also leapt forward, and the flexibility now available is astonishing.
+The world of lighting control has leapt forward - flexibility and ease of access to available products is astonishing.
 The best way to evaluate what you need is to question the value it brings - is it something cool that you'll likely never use? or does it make your life easier?
+Your answer to that question should guide your choices around home automation.

-It's a brave new world for home lighting - and it no longer costs an arm and a leg to bring great design, with cutting edge technology in to your home, just some research and the right approach to your lighting design.
+Light at home has never been more exciting, or more varied and confusing!!
+It no longer costs an arm and a leg to bring great design with cutting edge technology into your home, but it does take some research to determine the right approach to your lighting design.

 Previous